 Even though all of Google’s crawling, indexing and ranking is automated, there are still hundreds of thousands of webpages being updated and uploaded by the second.
 And not only that: if competition is a severe impact on how long you’ll be getting results, that only means that you should put the right amount of effort and discipline into SEO.

-Reason #8: Affordable SEO services are easy to find
+Reason #8: SEO prices are quite negotiable

 But let’s check the case of someone who just built their website and wants to get a grip on this whole SEO business.
 What is the right price for that?